pupi1985/q2a-seo-meta-tags/README.md

-# Question2Answer SEO Meta Tags Plugin
+# Question2Answer SEO Meta Tags

-This is a plugin for Question2Answer that allows you to block pages from being indexed by search engines using the “noindex, follow” meta tags.
+This plugin for Question2Answer allows you to block pages from being indexed by search engines using the “noindex, follow” meta tags.